romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When a GitHub Advanced Security alert is generated based on a Common Vulnerabilities and Exposures (CVE) identification, what should be the initial step in addressing the alert?
+Q: When a GitHub Advanced Security alert is generated based on a Common Vulnerabilities and Exposures (CVE) identification, what should be the initial step in addressing the alert?
 <details><summary>Show the answer</summary><p>

 - **Review the CVE details to understand the vulnerability's scope and impact**